Teachers threaten to boycott HSC, SSC paper assessments

-This is the third year in a row that they have threatened to boycott the examinations, as the state is yet to fulfill their demands
+This will be the third year in a row that teachers have threatened to boycott examinations, as the government is yet to fulfill their demands

 The Maharashtra State Board for Secondary and Higher Secondary Education’s (MSBSHSE) HSC and SSC exams might see drama again as a group of teachers have threatened to boycott paper assessment.
 This will be the third year in a row that teachers have threatened to boycott examinations, as the government is yet to fulfill their demands.

 Teachers protest at the board office in Vashi early in 2014.
 Currently, only a small group of teachers have called for the exam boycott.
 File pic